 About

 I am an art historian who loves to travel, write, garden, cook, shop, dance, practice yoga and much, much more.
 My entire life I have chased after beauty in all of its forms.
-The greatest pleasure in life for me is looking at beautiful things.
+The greatest pleasure in life for me is enjoying beautiful things.

 I have a Ph.D. in the history of art and, while my area of specialty is American 19th-century paintings and sculpture, that slim area hardly defines my interests!
-I’ve been privileged to curate in some of this country’s finest museums, including the Museum of Fine Arts, Boston and the Metropolitan Museum of Art in New York.
-I have also taught at the college level.
+I’ve been privileged to curate in some of America’s finest museums, including the Museum of Fine Arts, Boston and the Metropolitan Museum of Art in New York.
+I have also taught art history at the college level.

 But my love of all things beautiful goes beyond two and three-dimensional paintings, sculpture, and architecture and my passion runs deeply toward horticulture, travel, literature, dance, yoga and one million other things not least of which is my continual fascination with all things Italian.
 I’m both a floral designer and garden designer and am a Master Gardener in Colorado.

-I live in Florence.
-I live to travel, having been to Italy some 20+ times, sometimes on grants for research and other times just for pleasure; what can be better than seeing Michelangelo’s Sistine ceiling on scaffolding or luxuriating on the Amalfi coast?
+I live in Florence and before that, while working in America, I traveled to Italy some 20+ times, sometimes on grants for research and other times just for pleasure; what can be better than seeing Michelangelo’s Sistine ceiling on scaffolding or luxuriating on the Amalfi coast?
 Well, hiking through Provence comes close, as does riding across the Sahara desert on a camel.
 Watching flamenco in Spain and listening to fado in Portugal were also wonderful, as was traipsing around the UK, Denmark and Japan.
 I was very fortunate to spend about a month in India.

 1. Pingback: Award-winning kindness… | Lifestyles with Lia